Vast-eel/nijuuei-va/README.md

 # nijuuei-va
 Dreamcast content patches and rudimentary asset extraction tools for PC versions of KeroQ visual novels.

+Vanilla save files may crash depending on where you saved, so starting from scratch after installing the patches is recommended.

 Partially based on [gscScriptCompAndDecompiler](https://github.com/TesterTesterov/gscScriptCompAndDecompiler).

 ## Nijuuei
 ### Voice patch
-Save files from an unmodified version of the game may or may not crash depending on when you saved, so starting from the beginning is recommended.

-Download [the voice files](https://drive.google.com/drive/folders/1MMvA8k8tal3h6U4hwnW04e3lv066tYhq?usp=sharing) and [new CGs](https://drive.google.com/drive/folders/1BjcOJ1DyLqLQnqyrM4gnU0PocGN4yKh8?usp=sharing) then put the folders in the Nijuuei root folder.
+Download [Dreamcast assets](https://drive.google.com/drive/folders/1-cwaKLra23hldfvhY3V4RxOwUHBt1RGB?usp=sharing) and put the folders in the Nijuuei root folder.

-Download the script files from the Releases section and overwrite the files in the game's Ksd directory with the new files.
+Next, download the script files from the Releases section and overwrite the files in the game's Ksd directory with the new files.

 ### QoL fixes
 The game tends to crash or hang after animations on modern machines.
-To fix this, set the game to fullscreen (even if you want to play it windowed) then download [DxWnd](https://sourceforge.net/projects/dxwnd/) and [these](https://drive.google.com/drive/folders/1Nr5Qn2ZDqtreLOAUDnoEWtd0spksYvSF?usp=sharing) files.
+To fix this, set the game to fullscreen (even if you want to play it windowed) and download [DxWnd](https://sourceforge.net/projects/dxwnd/).

-Put the .exe file in the game's root folder and import the .dxw file in DxWnd.

-Right click the preset, press Modify and change the path to the nocd .exe file where your game install is.
+Import the Nijuuei.dxw file from the game's root folder.
+Right click the preset, press Modify and change the path to the nocd exe.

 Go into the CDAudio tab and select the "Rip CD Audio" option and run the game once.
 After that, set it to "Use audio files".
 This way the game will use .wav files DxWnd puts in the root folder without needing to have the second disc inserted at all times.